 To ensure the University keeps abreast of best practice in matters related to the Concordat it has membership of a number of external bodies including:

-Queries or concerns about research integrity or reports of research misconduct should be made through the Research Integrity & Governance Team.
+Queries or concerns about research integrity or reports of research misconduct should be made through the Research Integrity and Governance Team.